Workflow-Manager-admin/digital-id-card-manager-04b007d0/id_backend_api/README.md

 | POSTGRES_DB      | Database name                                | myapp               |
 | POSTGRES_PORT    | Port (default: 5000)                         | 5000                |
 | SECRET_KEY       | Secret key for JWT token signing             | changeme            |

+There are no environment variables for user roles or authorization—this backend uses generic, plain authentication only.

 These are **required** for backend to start and connect securely to PostgreSQL!